Realization of quantum gates with multiple control qubits or multiple target qubits in a cavity: IMPLEMENTATION OF MULTI-QUBIT GATES

-Present proposal provide simple way to realize the Toffoli gate shown in Fig. \ref{fig1}(b).
-It is well known that at least six two qubit controlled-NOT-gates and ten single-qubit gates (i.e., two Hadamard, one phase , and seven $\pi /8$ gates) are required to construct a Toffoli gate by conventional gates decomposition methods \cite{niel}.
-The two qubit CNOT-gate is equivalent to two Hadamard gate and single two-qubit phase gate.
-If we assume that realization of single-qubit gate and two-qubit phase gate requires only one step operation, than, using conventional gate decomposition method, at least $28$ steps will be required to realize Toffoli gate.
-However, present proposal requires only $9$ steps i.e., $7$ steps for three-qubit phase gate plus two steps operations for two Hadamard gate.
+Present proposal provides a simple way to realize the Toffoli gate shown in Fig. \ref{fig1}(b).
+It is well known that at least six two-qubit controlled-NOT-gates and ten single-qubit gates (i.e., two Hadamard, one phase , and seven $\pi /8$ gates) are required to construct a Toffoli gate by conventional gates decomposition methods \cite{niel}.
+The two qubit CNOT-gate is equivalent to two Hadamard gate and a single two-qubit phase gate.
+If we assume that the realization of single-qubit gate and two-qubit phase-gate require only one step operation then using conventional gate decomposition method, at least $28$ steps will be required to realize Toffoli gate.
+However, present proposal requires only $9$ steps i.e., $7$ steps for three-qubit phase-gate plus two steps operations for two Hadamard gate which is quite interesting.

-Our scheme can easily be generalized to n-qubit controlled phase gate with multiple control qubits.
-For this purpose, (i) Apply transformation $G_{1}$ and $R$ to qubit 1. (ii) \ Apply transformation $R^{\dag }$ and $G_{2}$ to qubit system $2,3,...,n-1.$ (iii) Apply transformation $R^{\dag }$, $G_{\pi } $, and $R$ to last qubit. (iv) Apply transformation $G_{2}$ and $R$ to qubit system $2,3,...,n-1$. (v) Apply transformation $R^{\dag }$ and $G_{1}$ to qubit 1.
-Hence, n-qubit controlled phase gate can be achieved by a sequence of operations which are summarized as
+Our scheme can easily be generalized to n-qubit controlled phase-gate with multiple control qubits.
+For this purpose, we need to apply transformation (i) $G_{1}$ and $R$ to qubit 1. (ii) $R^{\dag }$ and $G_{2}$ to qubit system $2,3,...,n-1.$ (iii) $R^{\dag }$, $G_{\pi } $, and $R$ to last qubit. (iv) $G_{2}$ and $R$ to qubit system $2,3,...,n-1$. (v) $R^{\dag }$ and $G_{1}$ to qubit 1.
+Hence, n-qubit controlled phase-gate can be achieved by a sequence of operations which are summarized as